Spanish (SPAN)

 Students in this course will explore key Spanish literaryworks from such periods as Romanticismo, Realismo, "Generaci?n del 98", Vanguardismo and Posguerra Civil Espa?ola.
 Through these readings students will grasp the impact of important culturalmovements through Spain?s recent history, itsstruggle in establishing a constitution and choosinga lasting form of government, its military confrontationsand long dictatorship in the last century,and its present democracy that aligns Spain with the European Union.

-SPAN 408 Advanced Spanish Syntax & Translation 3
+SPAN 408 Advanced Spanish Syntax and Hispanic Life and Worldview 3

-This course is taken after study abroad.
-It includes a thorough review of grammatical structures and idioms to assure the fluency developed abroad is reinforced with the accurate use of the language.
-Students practice these advanced structures orally in role plays and interviews with the goal of achieving Advanced Low proficiency on the ACTFL scale.
-Additionally students learn to translate short texts from Spanish to English and English to Spanish.
+This course is a Culminating Senior Experience to be taken after study abroad.
+It includes a thorough review of grammatical structures to assure that the fluency developed abroad is reinforced with the accurate use of the language.
+Students practice advanced structures orally in role plays and interviews with the goal of achieving Advanced Low proficiency on the ACTFL scale.
+Students also learn to translate texts from Spanish to English and English to Spanish.
+Additionally, required readings and writings provide an opportunity for students to explore and reflect on the cultural values of a particular Spanish-speaking country and the importance of speaking a second language in their development as an individual and as a Christian.
+Prerequisites: Study abroad or department approval for interested Spanish minors.

 SPAN 409 Colonial & 19th Century Latin American Identity 3